Who We Are

 St. Mary’s University will be a leader in post-secondary education, open to all, and focused on developing the whole person: mind, body and spirit.
 Founded on the Catholic intellectual tradition, St. Mary’s will prepare its students to live with integrity, compassion and confidence.

-A LEADER IN POST-SECONDARY EDUCATION, open to all, and focused on developing the whole person: mind, body and spirit.
+A LEADER IN POST-SECONDARY EDUCATION, St. Mary’s is open to all, and focused on developing the whole person: mind, body and spirit.
 Founded on the CATHOLIC INTELLECTUAL TRADITION, St. Mary’s will prepare its students to live with integrity, compassion and confidence.
 Through the PURSUIT OF KNOWLEDGE and SERVICE TO THE COMMUNITY, we prepare our students to become lifelong learners, engaged citizens and compassionate members of society.
-A CENTRE OF KNOWLEDGE with a library that holds extensive collections in many key areas and a Learning Centre dedicated to helping students become successful learners.
-An engaging GATHERING PLACE where all are invited to join in campus events such as Speakers Series, Eucharistic celebrations, social justice campaigns, drama and choral performances and a variety of festivals and academic symposiums.
+St. Mary’s is a CENTRE OF KNOWLEDGE with a library that holds extensive collections in many key areas and a Centre for Learning, Access and Student Success dedicated to helping students become successful learners.
+The campus is an engaging GATHERING PLACE where all are invited to join in events such as Speakers Series, Eucharistic celebrations, social justice campaigns, drama and choral performances and a variety of festivals and academic symposiums.

 What We Offer